benbotto/ProcessManipulator/README.md

 A handle to the loaded module (`HMODULE`) is returned.
 This handle should be kept so that the module can be freed using the [FreeLibrary](#freelibrary) method.

-For a trivial example, see the `ChangeBullets2.cpp` file, which changes the players bullets in the `BensGame` process.
+For a trivial example, see `injector.cpp` which injects the DLL created by the `ChangeBullets2.cpp` file (the DLL changes the players bullets in the `BensGame` process).
 Often a setup function needs to be called after the DLL is loaded.
 Refer to the [CallFunction](#callfunction) documentation below for an example of calling an initialization function.

+##### FreeLibrary
+Use this method to remove a library from the foreign process.
+A single parameter is needed:

+- `const HMODULE& hmod` The handle to the module.
+This handle is returned from the [LoadLibrary](#loadlibrary) method, and can also be attained using the [GetModuleHandle](#getmodulehandle) method.

+A boolean is returned indicating whether or not the library was successfully unloaded.

+For a simple example, see `injector.cpp` and `ChangeBullets2.cpp`.

 ##### CallFunction
 Use this method to call an exported function in the foreign process.
 The function must have the following signature: